ErikEJ/EFCorePowerTools/samples/context_name.md

 ## Why

-Instead of using the database name as proposed context name, you may want to name the dervied DbContext after your doamin or similar.
+Instead of using the database name as proposed context name, you may want to name the dervied DbContext after your domain or similar.

 ## Before